Katzen-Gott/Styles/README.md

-VK_style
+Styles
 ========

-Style for VK.com
+Styles for different sites
-I make it to use with Stylish firefox-plugin.
+I make them to use with Stylish firefox-plugin.
-Main idea is to have dark background with light text with possibility of adding background picture.
-Feel free to use and improve the style.
+Feel free to use and improve any style.